- The Gift That Keeps on Giving

 Joop Rubens: What is the purpose of Special Collections?

-ERH: Special Collections is here on campus to provide access to rare and unique materials and to provide research 2283opportunities for undergraduate and graduate students, faculty, outside researchers, and community members.
+ERH: Special Collections is here on campus to provide access to rare and unique materials and to provide research opportunities for undergraduate and graduate students, faculty, outside researchers, and community members.
 Anyone has access to the collections as long as they register as a user.
 In addition to providing access to the collection, we are working to provide fellowships for grad students: for example, our Center for Archival Research and Training program (CART) is nearing the end of a very successful first year.
 This is a 10-week, 100-hour training program where grad students help to process archival collections related to their research interests.
 This year, for instance, we had PhD students in Literature, History, and the History of Art and Visual Culture program working on social activism collections.
 Next year we will have three students who will help us process and catalog the Lick Observatory Records and the Ken Norris papers.

 JR: Why is wide access to the archive important?

 ERH: It’s really important to give students access to the collections.
-To be able to touch a 500-year-old book, for2285 instance, and to smell the materials it is made from leaves a strong impression.
+To be able to touch a 500-year-old book, for instance, and to smell the materials it is made from leaves a strong impression.
 We introduce students not just to the contents of a book, but let them experience the archeology of the book as an object.
 Who made it, how was it used over the course of hundreds of years?
 When you touch something that was created by hand over 500 years ago, it helps you understand the value this book had for people over centuries.
 How many people used that book, how many wars and crises did it survive?
 You are feeling its history.
 You are in fact holding the physical reflection of our respect for books, knowledge, and the written word.

 Collections do not need to be really old to leave a deep impression.
 Karen Yamashita and her class came to Special Collections a few days ago with her advanced creative writing students.
 She came to show her own archive and highlight the perseverance it takes to get published.
 Instead of looking at a monitor and seeing a digital copy of her correspondence with publishers, students were able to see and touch the actual paper copies of correspondence, including rejection letters Karen Yamashita received as a beginning writer.
 The students were able to see, by looking at multiple boxes, how much work it took to get a manuscript published.